A guide to the best restaurants in Plakias

 Plakias plays host to an amazing array of Greek restaurants, whose menus offer a diverse set of dishes to get your tastebuds in touch with Cretan food.
 Many of the top restaurants are located along the seaside or up in the mountains in the little towns of Sellia and Mirthios.
-Whichever locale you choose, you won't be disappointed by the surrounding scenery.
-You'll be hard pressed to find a taverna without an outdoor terrace that features stunning views of the Libyan Sea.
+Whichever locale you choose on holidays to southern Crete, you won’t be disappointed by the surrounding scenery.
+You’ll be hard pressed to find a taverna without an outdoor terrace that features stunning views of the Libyan Sea.

 This family-run spot is tucked into the hillside and will require a drive to reach it.
 But you’ll take one look at the beautiful views out to sea and the journey will be a thing of the past.
 One thing that will stick in your mind though is the Greek cooking, which is packed with flavour and fresh ingredients.
 Taverna Mariou also offers its very own homemade wine, best enjoyed on the spacious outdoor terrace.